zphixon/froggi/spec.md

 ## compatibility

-froggi data is always utf8, aside from bonus items which have no specified encoding.
+froggi data is always utf8, aside from bonus items which have no specified encoding. numbers are little-endian.

 ## client